Calculated variables

 We will use this wild example to show how multiple operations are calculated.

-The calculation will be performed where the totals of each operation will be used in the following operation, using the screenshot example below, the calculation would be performed like this:
+The calculation will be performed where the totals of each operation will be used in the following operation, using the screenshot example below, the calculation will be performed like this:

 Optimal Hours + Scheduled Hours = x